 Australasia: Take a walk through the kangaroo range, and enjoy the kookaburra, lorikeet, and others in the aviary.

-Eurasia Wilds: The red pandas are intriguingly raccoon-ish, but sometimes hard to spot.
-The Barbary sheep, on the other hand, generally stand right out there for the world to see.
-And of course, you don't want to miss the Snow Leopard or the Siberian Tiger.
+Eurasia: The red pandas are intriguingly raccoon-ish, but sometimes hard to spot.
+The barbary sheep, on the other hand, generally stand right out there for the world to see.
+And of course, you don't want to miss the snow leopard or the Siberian tiger.

 Canadian Domain: If you're feeling a little un-Canadian for never having seen a moose, the zoo has you covered.
 You can also swell with national pride at the sight of the wolves, lynx, cougars, grizzlies and more.